After the rain, we were lucky enough to have a rainbow send off from an amazing weekend in Savannah.

 When you cross back across the island through the woods to the anchorage, the path takes you back through the woods and the island campgrounds.
 It’s amazing!
 Dense woods of palms, oaks, palmettos and more line the narrow pathways.
 Oh, yeah, and the horses.
 As the saying goes, a picture is worth a thousand words!

 This was an incredible 4.5 mile walk, and we highly recommend it.
 It’s a great mix of woods, with sandy paths, grass, and you have the boardwalk to break it up a bit.
-The walk along the beach is easy, as the sand is good, firm, walking sand (we saw people riding bikes along the water!), and when you head back into the woods, there’s more boardwalk and sandy paths at the end.
+The walk along the beach is easy, as the sand is good, firm, walking sand (we saw people riding bikes along the water…that’s how firm and flat it is!), and when you head back into the woods, there’s more boardwalk and sandy paths at the end.
 The scenery and wildlife is remarkable!

 The best end to this adventure was lemon cake and Prosecco with Braendon and Kathy aboard Papillon, and watching the sun set over the sound.
 As is usual with our get togethers, it was filled with great conversation, both silly and serious, but interesting and fun!
 And the cake was delicious!
 It was a great way to end this beautiful day!